Skip to main content

 You can also duplicate the incoming 130 CAKE transaction and edit them as above.

-We are actively developing a dedicated section within the portfolio to display staked assets.
-This enhancement is planned for a future software update.
+We are developing a dedicated section within the portfolio to display staked assets.
+This enhancement is planned for future software updates.

 Did this answer your question?